 3. Reimbursement for PASARR activities:

-o Is available at the 75 percent rate for expenditures found necessary by the Secretary for the proper and efficient administration of the State plan which are attributable to PAS and ARR activities conducted by you under §1919(e)(7) of the Act.
+o Is available at the 75 percent rate for expenditures found necessary by the Secretary for the proper and efficient administration of the State plan which are directly attributable to PAS and ARR activities conducted by you under §1919(e)(7) of the Act.
+Only direct costs allocable to PASARR are eligible for reimbursement at the enhanced FFP rate.
+Costs not directly allocable to PASARR are matched at the 50 percent rate.
+Such costs are usually indirect costs, including Statewide and departmentwide costs.

 o Is not available under §1903(a) of the Act for NF services furnished to an individual for whom a PAS or ARR determination is required under §1919(b)(3)(F) or §1919(e)(7)(A) and (B) of the Act but for whom the determination is not made.

-o §
+o Except as otherwise provided in an approved alternative disposition plan (ADP), is not available under §1903(a) of the Act for NF services furnished to an individual who does not require the level of services provided by a NF (except for long term mentally ill or mentally retarded residents not requiring NF services but needing specialized services who elect to remain in the NF).

-B. FFP for PASARR Activities.--Your administrative costs for PASARR activities required under §§1919(e)(7)(A) and (B) of the Act are reimbursed at the 75 percent rate of FFP.
+B. FFP for PASARR Activities.--Your direct administrative costs for PASARR activities required under §§1919(e)(7)(A) and (B) of the Act are reimbursed at the 75 percent rate of FFP.
 If you choose to contract with an outside public or private organization to perform your required PASARR activities, FFP at the 75 percent rate is available for the actual §1919(e)(7) activities performed by the outside organization.
+You may not delegate, by subcontract or otherwise, your PASARR responsibilities to a NF (or to an entity that has a direct or indirect affiliation or relationship with such a facility).

 All applicants to and residents of a NF must be screened in some preliminary fashion (Level I) to identify those individuals who appear to have MI or MR. Individuals so identified must be subjected to the PASARR (Level II) process by which the State mental health or mental retardation authority makes the